cosmos/ibc-go/testing/README.md

 When writing IBC applications acting as middleware, it might be desirable to test integration points.
 This can be done by wiring a middleware stack in the app.go file using existing applications as middleware and IBC base applications.
-The mock module may also be leveraged to act as a base application in the instance that such an application is not avaliable for testing or causes dependency concerns.
+The mock module may also be leveraged to act as a base application in the instance that such an application is not available for testing or causes dependency concerns.

 The mock module contains a `MockIBCApp`.
 This struct contains a function field for every IBC App Module callback.
 Each of these functions can be individually set to mock expected behaviour of a base application.